larsommen/AnotherShare/README.md

 # AnotherShare
-just at test reposotory for trying stuff in git on github
+just a test reposotory for trying stuff in git on github